apache/spark/CONTRIBUTING.rst

 transfer operators where operators use hooks from the other providers in case they are transferring data between the providers.
 The list of dependencies is maintained (automatically with pre-commits) in the ``airflow/providers/dependencies.json``.
 Pre-commits are also used to generate dependencies.
-The dependency list is automatically used during pypi packages generation.
+The dependency list is automatically used during PyPI packages generation.

 Cross-dependencies between provider packages are converted into extras - if you need functionality from the other provider package you can install it adding [extra] after the